jonrovner/mfa-dashboard/README.md

 The [MFA API](https://auth0.com/docs/secure/multi-factor-authentication/multi-factor-authentication-developer-resources/mfa-api) allows you to build an interface to let users manage their own authentication factors.

-To use the MFA API, you must enable the MFA grant type for your application.
-To enable the MFA grant in the Auth0 Dashboard, go to Dashboard > Applications > Advanced Settings > Grant Types and select MFA.
-See Enable Multi-Factor Authentication for details.
+To use the MFA API, you must enable the MFA grant type for your application in Auth0 Dashboard.

 This sample demonstrates the following use cases: